 Regex.
 The operations are case sensitive.

-- The syntax of the query is dependent upon the operation choice.
+- The syntax of the query depends on the operation choice.

-You can use wildcards in queries.
+You can use wildcard operators in queries.
 For example, the wildcard

 *matches any process.

 The results of the three filters are combined using the following rules: